-No impairment for potential non-payment has been recognised at 30 June 2022 because the only remaining effective payment is conversion (at the Company's election) or redemption of the convertible notes.
-This is considered highly likely because the potential retention of the full project on non-payment on redemption would lead to the Group keeping the full project with no refund of payments received to date.
+No impairment for potential non-payment was recognised at 30 June 2022 because the only remaining effective payment was conversion (at the Company's election) or redemption of the convertible notes.

-This sale is not treated as revenue from contracts with customers because the assets in the disposal group are not an output of the ordinary activities of the Group.
+This sale was not treated as revenue from contracts with customers because the assets in the disposal group were not an output of the ordinary activities of the Group.
 Although the Group explores and develops mineral exploration interests, the Group does not ordinarily put these assets in a form to enable due diligence and sale.